 6. The League shall hold an A.G.M. every year and as many committee meetings comprising Chairman, Secretary and Treasurer as may be necessary to run the League efficiently.

-7. League fees shall consist of a registration fee of £10.00 payable to the League Treasurer before the commencement of each season.
-(Fees increase to £15 as from the 2016 season ~ Approved at the 2014 AGM)
+7. League fees shall consist of a registration fee of £15.00 payable to the League Treasurer before the commencement of each season.
+(Fees increase from £10 to £15 as from the 2016 season ~ Approved at the 2014 AGM)

 8. The League shall consist of mixed teams, a minimum of three ladies or a mixture of ladies and juniors under sixteen (juniors may be male or female), playing matches of four triples to represent each team.

-Any new Club who may wish to apply to join the League must obtain the unanimous approval from all the 11 existing League member clubs to secure acceptance.
+Any new Club who may wish to apply to join the League must obtain the approval by a majority vote of the existing League member clubs to secure acceptance.

 9.The Home team select the rinks to be played on i.e. 1 - 4 or 2 - 5 etc.